osmocom/osmo-ci/ansible/setup-gsm-tester.md

 # Steps after the playbook ran

 The jenkins user needs to know the ssh-keys of all BTS which get accessed via ssh.
 	E.g. the gsm-tester is connecting to a sysmobts via ssh.

+The main unit needs to be logged in with docker repo registry.sysmocom.de:
+	docker login -u "osmo-gsm-tester" registry.sysmocom.de